 15. Check Your Spending Daily

-A good financial tip is to track your daily spending in order to stop yourself from spending money on unnecessary things.
+My financial tip of the day is to track your daily spending in order to stop yourself from spending money on unnecessary things.

 Just knowing that you are going to write down everything you spend is often enough to stop you from doing so!